 You can even give your customers the option to choose between one-time payments or recurring payments.

 Overall, WPForms has extremely flexible payment capabilities, perfect for businesses of all types and sizes.

 The paid versions of WPForms store all form entries right within your WordPress dashboard.
 You can access the complete details of all entries and even search for specific details within an entry.

 In combination with email notifications for each new submission, the on-site entry management is great for making your workflow easier and more streamlined.

 You can see a broad overview of the entries you’ve collected for any form.

 And if you want to see further details for any specific entry, you just have to press View.
 From there, you can also perform actions like printing an entry, exporting form entries as an excel sheet, or resending notifications to a specific user.

 One of the best features of WPForms is that it can generate survey reports with easy-to-understand charts and graphs right within your WordPress dashboard.
-For this, you’ll need the Surveys and Polls addon, which lets you run surveys and collect responses for deep analysis later.
+For this, you’ll need the Surveys and Polls addon, which lets you run surveys, allow users to vote in polls, and collect responses for deep analysis later.

 All the data you need is right there on your WordPress site when you use WPForms to collect information.